urbn/express-sanitize-escape/README.md

   And automatically html escapes all strings.

 ## Changelog

+### v0.6.3
+- Added function to sanitize request params of a router

 ### v0.6.1
 - Added additional test for nested object and an array